HI, EVERYONE! My name is Pancakes.

 Here’s what else you should know about me: I know how to spell, I don’t overuse the word “HAZ,” I can’t eat cheeseburgers (lactose), and I’m missing a foot.
-I was adopted at Tree House Humane in Chicago, a place that my FODs are big supporters of.
-They do great things for special needs cats, and for everyday normal cats, too!
-My FODs fostered me, my brother, and sister when we needed an emergency shelter.
-And then they kept me.
-I prefer to think of it as a “try before you buy” special and not a foster fail.
-We special needs cats can do anything, so don’t overlook us!
+I am still incredibly fast, though.
+Faster than the speed of light!
+Anyway, we special needs cats can do anything, so don’t overlook us!
 Oh, and I have herpes.
 Whoops!

-Alana Grelyak has been a pet lover since the day she was born and has been mother to rats, hamsters, mice, birds, and fish (both marine and freshwater) and is currently mom to four cats, one dog, and a fish named Francis.
-She has worked as a volunteer at the Dane County Humane Society, Tree House Humane Society, and the Shedd Aquarium.
+Alana Grelyak has been a pet lover since the day she was born and has been mother to rats, hamsters, mice, birds, and fish (both marine and freshwater) and is currently mom to five cats and one dog, She has worked as a volunteer at the Dane County Humane Society, Tree House Humane Society, and the Shedd Aquarium.
 Alana is very passionate about nutrition, both for herself and her pets.

 Although her Master’s Degree is actually in music, Alana has been a writer for many years, and her work has been published in Time Out Chicago, CMA Today, Lumino Magazine, Laughspin, and various other publications.
 She is now the Editor in Chief of CatInTheFridge.com, where she advocates for animals that some might see as less adoptable but that she sees as very, very special.
 She is also the primary script writer for the CATastrophes web series, where funny things happen when cats appear.
 She lives in Chicago, IL and is currently the Manager of Marketing and Community Relations for Tree House Humane Society.